nicholaswilde/frame-fi/docs/usage.md

 ### :art: Theme

-You can customize the color scheme of the display by selecting a Catppuccin theme in the `platformio.ini` file.
+You can customize the color scheme of the display by selecting a [Catppuccin theme][7] in the `platformio.ini` file.

 1.  **Open `platformio.ini`**: Open the `platformio.ini` file in the root of the project.
 2.  **Find `custom_catppuccin_theme`**: Locate the `[env]` section and find the `custom_catppuccin_theme` option.